Los Angeles Brain Injury Lawyer

 Mild traumatic brain injury is a temporary disruption to regular brain function.
 This includes concussions, which heal over time and allow the victim to return to their normal daily life.

 Severe traumatic brain injuries can result in long-term complications in brain function or death.
-These types of traumatic injuries involve bruising, torn tissues, bleeding, and other physical damage to the brain resulting in permanent changes.
+These types of traumatic injuries involve bruising, torn tissues, bleeding, and other physical damage to the brain, resulting in permanent changes.

-Causes of Brain Injuries in Los Angeles
+What are the Common Causes of Brain Injuries in Los Angeles?

-Being aware of when they can occur and causes of traumatic brain injuries can help you seek treatment early on to prevent secondary injuries from occurring.
+Being aware of when they can occur and the causes of traumatic brain injuries can help you seek treatment early on to prevent secondary injuries from occurring.
 In Los Angeles, the most common causes of brain injuries that lawyers see are:

 • Falls, especially personal injury slip and fall cases